-We would also suggest that ACMA consider joining with regulators in the U.S. and Europe and studying the licence-exempt use of the 6 GHz band, A pending FCC Notice Of Inquiry asks if the bands 5925 MHz to 6425 MHz, and 6425 MHz to 7125 MHz should allow “unlicensed” use, and CEPT in Europe currently has proposed Work Items to study 5925 MHz to 6425 MHz for licence exempt sharing.
+We would also suggest that ACMA consider joining with regulators in the U.S. and Europe and studying the unlicensed use of the 6 GHz band, A pending FCC Notice Of Inquiry asks if the bands 5925 MHz to 6425 MHz, and 6425 MHz to 7125 MHz should allow “unlicensed” use, and CEPT in Europe currently has proposed Work Items to study 5925 MHz to 6425 MHz for licence exempt sharing.
 As mentioned previously, spectrum needs studies show serious spectrum shortfalls for Wi-Fi, which these regulatory actions look to prevent.

 CONCLUSION

-IEEE 802 supports ACMA’s efforts to open the middle of the 5 GHz band for licence-exempt use, and asks that this not be tempered by the addition of 3.6 GHz point-to-point links relocations.
+IEEE 802 supports ACMA’s efforts to open the middle of the 5 GHz band for unlicensed use, and asks that this not be tempered by the addition of 3.6 GHz point-to-point links relocations.
 We also ask that ACMA consider joining with the U.S. and European regulatory efforts to support the future for RLANs by studying expansion to the 6 GHz bands.

 Respectfully submitted